tgross/devopsdaysmsp2018/content/_index.md

 # self-regulation

 {{% note %}}
 historically licensing and professional organizations (ex.
-AMA, AIA, ASME, bar associations) have arisen from the professions themselves rather than being imposed clumsily from the outside. government licensing requirements are typically delegated to the professional organizations
+AMA, AIA, ASME, bar associations) have arisen from the professions themselves rather than being imposed clumsily from the outside. they've asked for the protection of regulation. government licensing requirements are typically delegated to the professional organizations
 {{% /note %}}

 ---